What is the main difference between humans and all other beings on our planet?

 Throat Chakra Blockage

-When your Throat chakra is blocked you will experience symptoms of social anxiety, shyness, lack of faith, inability to trust the others, desperation, mood swings and fear of speaking.
+When your Throat chakra is blocked, you will experience symptoms of social anxiety, shyness, lack of faith, inability to trust others, desperation, mood swings, and fear of speaking.

 Here’s why truth is so important for blocked throat chakra:

-If you are unable to intently listen to other people without judgement or you often feel like you are not being heard by the others when you speak, your throat chakra is most likely blocked.
+If you are unable to listen to other people without judgment or you often feel like you are not being heard by the others when you speak, your throat chakra is most likely blocked.

 7 CHAKRAS FACE PROTECTION